Business

 3. Match Brands Exactly With Domain Names

 A brand should be identical to its corresponding domain name.
 For example, a brand for news and services to protect against software vulnerabilities could be expressed as SoftwareVulnerabilities.com, not Software-Vulnerabilities.com or iSoftwareVulnerabilities.com.
-The dash can help in mirror sites put up for search engine optimization, but not for the primary brand.
+The dash can help with mirror sites for search engine optimization, but not for the primary brand.
 Unless streaming video is involved, only dot-com and dot-net names should be used for international andNorth American markets.

 4. Don’t Use Silly Prefixes